dominiclizarraga/dominiclizarraga.github.io/_posts/2023-12-17-kasper-product-focused-ruby.md

 6.- Delineate between what's the feature, and what's the architecture?
 User model would be architecture and User::Invite would be the feature.

-***

-Making abstractions by finding concepts through 'naming'.
+***Making abstractions by finding concepts through 'naming'.***

 1.- Now that you have a sense of concept and know how things fit together.

 2.- You can build solid blocks of knowledged that you can later use.

+<p style="text-align: center;">In example, how a AssociationObject works and you find more similar cases in the rest of the app.</p>

 ***